 05 of 10

 Want more ways to use painted rocks to make a garden craft?
-This pretty and clever idea uses smooth rocks to make mini cactus plants.
-All you need is some rocks, craft paint in shades of green and white, floral moss, and small flower pots and you have the makings of cute mini "cactus plants" that are fun and easy to make, inexpensive, and free of needles that can prick little fingers.
+You can mimic this pretty and clever idea from Salt and Pepper Moms with only some rocks, craft paint in shades of green and white, and small flower pots.
+These cute mini "cactus plants" that are fun and easy to make, inexpensive, and free of needles that can prick little fingers.
 It's a wonderful craft for kids!

 06 of 10

-Transform an ordinary juice or milk carton into a charming bird feeder to hang in your garden.
+With this tutorial from Red Ted Art, transform an ordinary juice or milk carton into a charming bird feeder to hang in your garden.
 Once adults make the cuts in the sides to make the wings and make a cut in the tummy (where the birds will be able to poke their heads in to enjoy their feast), kids can help paint and decorate the bird feeder.
 Make several and hang them in the garden.
-Then, you can sit back and bird-watch as your fine feathered friends come to enjoy the delicious bird feed.
+Then, you can sit back and birdwatch as your fine feathered friends come to enjoy the delicious bird feed.

 07 of 10

-These charming dragonflies are made with nothing more than plastic spoons and transparencies that have been colored with markers.
+These charming dragonflies from Artzy Creations are made with nothing more than plastic spoons and transparencies that have been colored with markers.
 How fun and easy!
-Make a bunch to hang around the garden, or let kids play with them and pretend they're flying around the back yard.
+Make a bunch to hang around the garden, or let kids play with them and pretend they're flying around the backyard.

 08 of 10